CLNEulalia/Building-A-Bigger-Project/readme.md

 ## Next Steps

-Next you'll be code your Tic Tac Toe game using HTML, CSS and JS.
+Code your Tic Tac Toe game using HTML, CSS and JS.
 Following the instructions found in the [Tic Tac Toe](../../../tic-tac-toe) lab repository, build your game inside the repository that you created during this lecture.